The term “transaction categorization” is widely used in financial services, the broader software industry and is well-known in fintech circles.

 Thirdly, building a standardized source of truth about transactions can only be done across the industry, training on a variety of diverse datasets and use cases.
 We have covered how we do this here.

-Once you start getting clean and enhanced feeds from your customers, the opportunities and use cases on top are endless.
+Once you start getting clean and enriched data from your customers, the opportunities and use cases you can build on top are endless.

 Where and how you spend your money directly affects the planet.
 To be able to change, we need to keep track and get an understanding of our spend, as well as the merchants we spend with.